 5 risks of change management failure

-When your organization is on the cusp of a major change, it’s easy to get caught up in a whirlwind.
+When your organisation is on the cusp of a major change, it’s easy to get caught up in a whirlwind.
 It can also be easy to underestimate the risks.
 But if you’re moving so quickly you fail to account for the people side of change, even the best-laid plans and the sleekest software could leave your company behind the eight ball.
 And with 70% of change programs failing to achieve their goals, the importance of change management is more clear than ever before.

 The last thing you want when trying to implement change is for the project to fail.
 A successful approach to change management involves assessing the risks associated with your particular situation so you can plan accordingly and be prepared for what might happen.

 Not sure where to start?
 You can avoid catastrophe by taking these 5 change management risks into account.

 It’s no surprise that when your corporate travel change plan fails, it means you’ve wasted money on something that didn’t work out.
 But what change leaders often forget to consider is the additional costs of having to go back and fix the inefficiencies and mistakes of a failed plan.
 One of the biggest reasons for change plans failing is that leaders underestimate the money, time, and resources required for change management, leaving them ill-prepared for unforeseen delays, obstacles, or push-backs.

 It’s imperative to understand that change is an ongoing process – especially in an industry as dynamic as corporate travel, where what works today might not get you through tomorrow.
 Through poor change management, you may have wasted the original budget that was set to cover the entire project, resulting in additional budgets needed to complete the project effectively.
 And if your department does not have the luxury of providing these extra funds immediately, you could have to wait until the next quarter, the following year, or worse indefinitely.